 - What is Restaurant F&B purchasing, and why is it important?

-- How a bit of software goes a long way in controlling F&B purchases (& food costs).
+- How restaurant procurement software goes a long way in controlling F&B purchases (& food costs).

 Ready to dive in?